 (6) If the spouse of the applicant is the alleged victim, the spouse's income shall not be included for the determination of indigence.

 (D) Applicants with liquid assets.
-For purposes of this section, a liquid asset is defined as cash or an asset that is payable on demand.
+For purposes of this rule, a liquid asset is defined as cash or an asset that is payable on demand.
 Available credit to the applicant shall not be considered a liquid asset.
 An applicant may not be indigent if the applicant possesses monies and/or liquid assets that exceed:

 (1) Two thousand dollars if the most serious charge against the applicant is a misdemeanor;